 While the exact process for obtaining permission to purchase medicinal cannabis products varies from state to state, getting a physician’s referral is generally the first step.
 Once you have this, you may be able to visit the dispensary immediately, although in some states you’ll have to submit additional paperwork to a state office to officially receive your card.
 You can make the process much easier by choosing telemedicine over traditional in-person visits to the doctor.

 Instead of having to wait for weeks and driving to a doctor’s office, you can stay home and tell a certified doctor about your symptoms and get approval within minutes.
-Go to Text2MD, where you can book an appointment for a video consultation or download the Medici App and get in touch with a physician today.
+Go to Text2MD, where you can book an appointment for a video consultation or download the Text2MD App and get in touch with a physician today.
 Save time and save money without any sacrifice with Text2MD.